Bongeka-Bhungane/task2-links-vualt/README.md

 ## 🚀 Getting started — installation commands

-Below are the commands you can run to create the project, install dependencies and run it locally.
+Below are the commands I ran to create the project, install dependencies and run it locally.
 Choose the template (JavaScript or TypeScript) you prefer.

 ### Create the project (Vite)